mariaduda007/mariaduda0007/README.md

 #i'm maria
-*I'm studying at Alura
+and I'm studying at alura
-*I'm developing in the JavaScript language
-*I use this space to organize and share my projects developed.